 Fact about the stadium: The stadium has a tradition of having a lunch at the Lord’s Tavern and enjoy a meal of their famous British beef burgers on the first Test match of summer.

 5. The Oval

-Another striker in the cricket league, this historic stadium is located at the south-east of England.
+Another striker in the xcricket league, the Oval Stadium in England is located at the south-east end.
 An abode for the Surrey County Cricket Club, this stadium was the first place to host the International Test cricket in 1880.
-Apart from this the ground is known for hosting the first representative football match between England and Scotland in 1870.
+Apart from this, the ground is known for hosting the first representative football match between England and Scotland in 1870.
 And not to forget, this ground has also witnessed the first ever FA Cup final.
 But the most iconic memory of the stadium is being the birthplace of Ashes just after the game played by Australia in 1882 and won by seven runs in just a timespan of two days.
 After this incident a mock-obituary printed by a sports newspaper led to the formation of Ashes Urn.
 Dramatic isn’t it?
 Along with these historical moments, the stadium has seen immense developments which also includes the OCS stand in 2005.

 Location: Kennington, London, UK

 Fact about the stadium: The Oval stadium was the first sports arena to have the original gas lamps in 1889.